Job Reference: KSKT Expires: 28th February 2018

 As my PA you would be enabling me to continue to live independently in my own home as well as offering support to access the local community.
 There will be times when you will have to support with personal care.
 I am a laid back gentleman living with Muscular Dystrophy, Cardiomyopathy, Osteopenia and IBS.
 I am a full-time wheelchair user so this role does involve moving and handling as well as the use of a moving and handling equipment/ Full training will be provided, if and when necessary.
-You will be expected to support me with medical appointments which will include Physio, Osteo and Hydro-therapy.
-You would also be required to support me with shopping, social activities and to assist me with my various hobbies.
+This is an evening post so you will be expected to support me to get ready for bed as well as supporting me to get into bed.

 Roles and Responsibilities:

 Provide support with personal care.
 Such duties may include: assisting me to transfer to toilet with use of a hoist or empty urine bottles.